limeohme/js-theory/theory.md

 ![](https://cdn.climatechangenews.com/files/2014/01/800px-Apocalypse_vasnetsov.jpg)

 1. **Encapsulation**:
+- This principle states that the state and the methods of the object are enclosed together (in a logically sound way).

-- This principle states that all important information is contained inside an object and only select information is exposed.
+**Information hiding** - important information is contained inside an object and only select information is exposed.
 The implementation and state of each object are privately held inside a defined class.
 Other objects do not have access to this class or the authority to make changes.
 They are only able to call a list of public functions or methods.
 This characteristic of data hiding provides greater program security and avoids unintended data corruption.

 2. **Abstraction**:
 - Objects only reveal internal mechanisms that are relevant for the use of other objects, hiding any unnecessary implementation code.
 Objects in an OOP language provide an abstraction that hides the internal implementation details.
 Similar to the coffee machine in your kitchen, you just need to know which methods of the object are available to call and which input parameters are needed to trigger a specific operation.
 But you don’t need to understand how this method is implemented and which kinds of actions it has to perform to create the expected result.